NetComposer/nksip/doc/reference/metadata.md

 # Metadata Fields
-NkSIP allows the retrieval of specific information from requests, responses, dialogs and subscriptions.
+NkSIP allows the retrieval of specific information from requests, reponses, dialogs and subscriptions.
 The available options are defined here for:

 * [Requests and Responses](#requests-and-responses-metadata) (See [requests](../api/requests.md) and  [responses](../api/responses.md) APIs).